 Both chargers come with a NEMA 6-50 plug, for connecting to a 50-amp electrical circuit, or stronger, and a mounting bracket for easy installation.
 The 50-amp requirement is key, as the National Electrical Code (NEC) requires a minimum panel amperage of 100 amps.
 You can find your electrical panel’s amperage listed on your main circuit breaker.

-Having a certified installer (link to our references) to assess your electrical needs and safe installation future proofs your own charging station.
+Having a certified installer to assess your electrical needs and safe installation future proofs your own charging station.

 Set Up an EV Charging Station Using the EVSE or iEVSE Home